therealssj/blog/content/statement/Skycoin and Binance Strategic Cooperation Agreement.md

 3\.
 A game developed on Skycoin's Fiber blockchain platform called KittyCash (<http://www.kittycash.com/home)> will accept BNB as a form of payment.
 Within KittyCash you can own unique kitties and complete game transactions on the Skycoin blockchain.

 4\.
-Samos (www.samos.io), one of the ecological projects on Skycoin, will adopt BNB as payment system.
-Samos utilizes CXO, a storage technology developed by Skycoin.
-Samos aims to build an AI-driven network to provide a cross-platform and cross-ecosystem foundational service.
-BNB users can directly purchase and enjoy private encrypted storage services through Samos's Pay Gateway.

-5\.
 BNB payment and circulation will be adopted in all future applications developed within Skycoin to strengthen our ongoing partnership.

 ## About Skycoin